How to Enable SSL

 Hover your mouse over your account username in the upper left corner, then select Dashboard.

 Click the “Activate” button next to the certificate you wish to activate.

 Enter (or cut-and-paste) your CSR code and choose the web server type from the drop-down menu.
-Once done, click “Submit”.
+Once done, click “Next”.
 NOTE: In this step, if you are activating a multi-domain certificate, you need to specify the additional domains you wish to include in the issued certificate.
 Certificate activation process for Multi-Domain certificate is described in details here.

 Be sure that the information submitted in the CSR code is correct before proceeding.

 On the next page, select Email validation, HTTP-based validation or DNS-based validation as the domain control validation method from the dropdown list.